 - Copy of your visa (if applicable), your most recent entry stamp, your current extension of stay stamp

 - 2 Passport Photos

-- Proof of your address which can be a rental contract, your latest 90 day report, house documents in case you are the owner, a TM30 receipt etc
+- Proof of your address which can be a copy of your rental contract, house documents in case you are the owner, a TM30 receipt etc

 Currently it’s a two-step process.
 You will have to submit the documents on day 1 and can pick up the residence certificate on day 3 (not counting weekends and public holidays).
 It is free of charge.